-The Registrar's Office must be notified of the student's intent to drop a course or the student may be subject to full tuition costs.
+The Office of Student Records must be notified of the student's intent to drop a course or the student may be subject to full tuition costs.
 For students utilizing Financial Aid, schedule changes affect Financial Aid eligibility.
 These students should contact their FA Counselor if dropping or adding any coursework.
-Courses dropped after the second class meeting will be recorded on the student's permanent record with a grade of W. Non-attendance does not constitute an official withdrawal.
+Courses dropped after the third class meeting will be recorded on the student's permanent record with a grade of W. Non-attendance does not constitute an official withdrawal.
+To avoid a withdrawal (W) being recorded on their permanent record, students must notify the office of Student Records prior to the third class meeting of their intent to drop.

-No withdrawals are allowed for courses taken as Independent Study.
+No withdrawals are allowed for RES 785 or courses taken as Independent Study.